barisi/bing-rewards/readme.md

 ## Getting Started
 1. This solution requires Google Chrome which can be downloaded from https://www.google.com/chrome/browser/desktop/index.html.
-2. If you don't already have Python installed, visit https://www.python.org/.
+2. If you don't already have Python 3 installed, visit https://www.python.org/.
 3. Now install the dependencies using the *__BingRewards/requirements.txt__* file included in the repo: `pip install -r BingRewards/requirements.txt`.
 4. Next you'll need to create a configuration file that stores your Micrrosoft account credentials.
-Run *__create_config.py__* and enter the necessary info.
+Run *__setup.py__* and enter the necessary info.
 This will create the file *__BingRewards/src/config.py__* for you.
 Rest assured, **your credentials will NOT be stored in plain text.**
 5. And you're all set!
 You can now either run *__BingRewards/BingRewards.py__* and follow the on-screen instructions to get started or pass the argument `-d` to run it entirely through: `python BingRewards/BingRewards.py -d`.
 You can also execute one of the two, *__run_windows.vbs__* or *__run_mac.app__* depending on your OS, to run the script without any terminals or command lines popping up.
 This way, there is no interference with your daily routine.

 ## Scheduling (Optional)